 A fast and delicious plant-based, lectin-free meal

-At first I thought I’d make the Brussels Sprouts on the stove in a pan but since the potatoes were going to be oven roasted, I decided to put all in the same sheet pan and bake it at the same time.
+At first, I thought I’d make the Brussels Sprouts on the stove in a pan but since the potatoes were going to be oven-roasted, I decided to put them all in the same sheet pan and bake it at the same time.
 Makes life and cleaning much easier.
-It turned out at least as good as the one I had in the restaurant, so really wanted to share it here, even though is not a complicated recipe.
+It turned out at least as good as the one I had in the restaurant.
+So really wanted to share it here, even though is not a complicated recipe.

-Since I don’t have morning meals, for me this makes a perfect ‘break-fast’ meal, which I usually have around lunch time.
+Since I don’t have morning meals, for me this makes a perfect ‘break-fast’ meal, which I usually have around lunchtime.
 I love the idea of Brussels sprouts and sweet potato wedges because it’s healthy, nutritious, lectin-free and plant-based.
-How many times I heard people requesting ideas for plant-based or egg free breakfast?
-I don’t know why but to me it feels like breakfast, however it can also make for a great side dish for your dinner; and since both Brussels sprouts and sweet potatoes are good when cold, it can make for a good lunchbox combination.
+How many times did I hear people requesting ideas for plant-based or egg-free breakfast?
+I don’t know why but to me it feels like breakfast.
+However, it can also make for a great side dish for your dinner; and since both Brussels sprouts and sweet potatoes are good when cold, it can make for a good lunchbox combination.

 The original recipe in the restaurant has pistachio nuts, but I used macadamia nuts on mine.
 You can use any kind of nuts you have around.
 At the drizzle all generously with extra virgin olive oil.
 While the potatoes and sprouts are in the oven, you can prepare the green sauce and the nuts, so from start to finish, this dish will not take longer than 30 minutes.

 If you want it to feel more like breakfast and can have eggs, you can add one or two poached eggs to the dish.

 For a kick, I used a Kimchi Sriracha Sauce (double fermented) from Wild Brine.

 One Sheet Pan Brussels Sprouts and Sweet Potato Wedges

 A fast, delicious and nutritious plant-based, lectin-free meal.